Raymondvonz/CodeWords/W7/readme.md

 The ideal was to create a narrative for reader by using interative windows.
 Reading can be so different in digital space.

-> A new generation of digital writers is building on video games, incorporating their interactive features—and cognitive sparks—into novelistic narratives that embrace the capabilities of our screens and tablets.
+> A new generation of digital writers is building on video games, incorporating their interactive features—and cognitive sparks—into novelistic narratives that embrace the capabilities of our screens and tablets. -PAUL LA FARGE **The Deep Space of Digital Reading**

+acc